X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA17particles.md

 Before we can render the particles there are a few things about them that we need to keep track of.
 For example, we need to store the particle's current positions and scaling factors.
 To enable us to calculate their next position, we will need their direction, but that’s not all, we want the particles to also grow larger and fade out as time goes by, which means for each particle we need to store when it was created and how long the particle should stay alive before totally disappearing.
 Finally, since the particles should move very fast in the beginning and slow down at the end, we will need to store its acceleration.

-To store this data in a nice way, we wll define new struct called **ParticleData**, which can store all of this data.
+To store this data in a nice way, we will define a new struct called **ParticleData**, which can store all of this data.
 Add this at the very top of our file after the **PlayerData** struct:

 ```csharp
     public struct ParticleData